cseptesting/floatcsep/docs/tutorials/case_d.rst

         └── tests.yml

 .. note::
-    In this experiment no region file is needed, because the region is encoded in the forecasts themselves (QuadTree models, see https://zenodo.org/record/6289795 and https://zenodo.org/record/6255575 ).
+    In this experiment no region file is needed because the region is encoded in the forecasts themselves, which are based on the QuadTree description (See `Working with quadtree-gridded forecasts <https://docs.cseptesting.org/concepts/forecasts.html#working-with-quadtree-gridded-forecasts>`_, and the Zenodo repositories https://zenodo.org/record/6289795 and https://zenodo.org/record/6255575 ).

 Configuration
 -------------